University Recreation Jobs

 - Inspect 1st Aid/AED kits on a regular basis

-- Manage all real or possible risks including potentially moving or canceling activities
+- Manage all real or possible risks, including potentially moving or canceling activities

 - Follow the published course lesson plan and the skill development progressions as established for the class